Wöhlerite: Properties

-Formation and mining
+Occurrence

 The type locality is Løvøya, Norway.
 It was first described from several syenite pegmatites by Scheerer, and although the type locality is unknown, the island became listed as the type locality since it was mentioned by Scheerer.
 Although it is described for mainly appearing in alkalic rocks, there are reports of wöhlerite's carbonatite occurrence.
 This rare mineral occurs in calcite-silicate rocks with varying composition.
 The composition of the host rocks vary due to their heterogeneous nature.
 The mixed rocks form the complex's western margin of the central sövitic carbonatite intrusion.
 They are representing the intrusion's magmatic border facies.